 Do I need carrier screening every time I get pregnant?

 No. Once your carrier status is known, you do not need to be re-tested.
-If you are a carrier of one of these conditions and you have a new partner, the partner may need to be tested.
+If you are a carrier of one of these conditions and you have a new partner, your partner may need to be tested.

 How will I get my results?

-prepair™ results will be faxed and delivered electronically (where available) to your referring doctor within 10 working days.
+prepair results will be faxed and delivered electronically (where available) to your referring doctor.
+This can take up to two weeks.